Find Affordable College Courses

 Wilson, NC

-Barton College did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #9 on the list.
-Barton College is a small private not-for-profit school located in the fringe town of Wilson.
+Barton College came in at #9 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in North Carolina ranking.
+Barton College is a small private not-for-profit school located in the town of Wilson.

 Women make up 50% of the journalism majors at the school.